mtran21081990/WinAppAutomation/SampleProjects/WhiteLibraryAutomation/REAME.md

 ## How to run

+1. Install Python 3.7 or newer version.
+Might require to install latest .Net framework to run sample WPF application.

-1. Pull/Download the project from Git.
-Also pull/download the sample application.
+2. Pull/Download the project from Git.
+Also pull/download the sample WPF application (more sample application will be updated later) [WPF_Application](https://github.com/mtran21081990/WinAppAutomation/tree/master/SampleApplication/WPF_Application)

-2. Open Python IDE (prefered PyCharm), open the WhiteLibraryAutomation project.
+3. Open a Python IDE (prefered PyCharm), then open the WhiteLibraryAutomation project.
 Create a new Interpreter for this project in File > Settings > Project Interpreter.
 Restart IDE (if need).

-3. Install all required package by executing file "install_required_package.bat".
-The file will install robotframework, robotframework-SikuliLibrary, robotframework-whitelibrary and pyyaml.
+4. Install all required packages by executing file "required_packages.bat".
+The file will install: robotframework, robotframework-SikuliLibrary, robotframework-whitelibrary and pyyaml.

-4. Copy {This_GitHub_URL}/WinAppAutomation/Prerequisites/WhiteLibrary/bin folder and paste into {Project_URL}\WinAppAutomation\venv\Lib\site-packages\WhiteLibrary.
-Doing this will copy the 2 required library dll files of WhiteLibrary.
+5. Copy 02 required White library dll files in [Prerequisites/WhiteLibrary/bin](https://github.com/mtran21081990/WinAppAutomation/tree/master/Prerequisites/WhiteLibrary/bin) and paste into {Project_URL}\WinAppAutomation\venv\Lib\site-packages\WhiteLibrary\bin.

+6. Run test suite in Tests\Suites.
+There are 02 sample test suites for now.
++ sample_test.robot: Contains test cases which require input in Tests/Data/settings.yaml: MAIN_WINDOW_NAME: "Untitled - Paint"; PATH: "C:\\Windows\\System32\\mspaint.exe"
+  - Test case "Test Sample Case With Wait 1s" with tag "sample_1": Open a Paint and draw a rectangle then save.
+  - Test case "Test Sample Case With Wait 1s No Draw" with tag "sample_2": Open a Paint and then save.
++ sample_test_not_use_settings.robot: Contains test cases which don't need to input anything more.
+  - Test case "User automates on Paint application" with tag "sample_no_1": Open a Paint and draw a rectangle then save.
+  - Test case "Test Sample Wpf Application" with tag "sample_no_2": Open the dowloaded WPF application and verify/click on all controls.